White Sox vs. Mariners Player Props Betting Odds

-Player prop bet odds for Ty France, Luis Robert and others are listed when the Seattle Mariners host the Chicago White Sox at T-Mobile Park on Friday (at 10:10 PM ET).
+Player prop betting options for Ty France, Luis Robert and others are available in the Seattle Mariners-Chicago White Sox matchup at T-Mobile Park on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!